Time Hollow: Characters

 Note: All of the characters' last names are references to numbers or time.

 The main character of Time Hollow, a normal high school student who lives with his family.
 On the morning of his seventeenth birthday, he discovered that the world had changed into one where his parents went missing 12 years ago.
 In order to solve this mystery, he takes up the Hollow Pen, which has the power to change history.

 "Tokio Horō" is a pun on the Japanese pronunciation of the word "hollow" as well as on "time corridor" (toki no horou).
 His English last name is Latin for "the fullness of time."
 Kairos (καιρός) is an ancient Greek word meaning the right or opportune moment (the supreme moment).
 The ancient Greeks had two words for time, chronos and kairos.
 While the former refers to chronological or sequential time, the latter signifies a time in between, a moment of undetermined period of time in which something special happens.
 What the special something is depends on who is using the word.

 Ethan's Father.
 At his son's 17th birthday, both he and his wife disappeared.
 He investigated the death of one of his classmate's mother, Mary Onegin.

 Timothy's Japanese is a homonym for "to cross time" (toki o wataru).

 Ethan's Mother.
 She has a cheerful personality and doesn't focus on difficult problems, but she's a caring mother who always puts her family first.
-She's said to have disappeared 12 years ago along with her husband Timothy.
+She is said to have disappeared 12 years ago along with her husband Timothy.